DXWZ

-Wild FM 94.3 former logo.
+Logo from 2018 to 2023 and again since 2023 as a secondary logo.

 DXWZ (94.3 FM), broadcasting as 94.3 Wild FM, is a radio station owned and operated by UM Broadcasting Network.
 The station's studio and transmitter are located along Osmena Ext., Brgy.
 26, Cagayan de Oro.
 It was formerly known as Wild Zee and also aired CCM as part of its programming.